Skip to content

 TAP-Windows Adapter V9: What It Is and How to Fix It

-TAP-Windows Adapter V9 is a virtual network driver that VPN software installs to create encrypted tunnels.
+Quick Answer TAP-Windows Adapter V9 is a virtual network driver that VPN software installs to create encrypted tunnels.
 If it causes internet problems, disable and re-enable it in Network Connections, or reinstall it through Device Manager.

 #What Is TAP-Windows Adapter V9?

-You’ll find it in two places:
+You can find it in two places on your PC:

 • Device Manager under Network Adapters (look for “TAP-Windows Adapter V9”)